A lot like backlinks (external links from other websites), high-quality internal links will boost your search engine page ranking.

 So now you know why and where to include internal links.
-Let’s go into how you use them to drive traffic to your site.
+Let’s go into some internal linking best practices to get your strategy in order.

 1. Start by defining your site structure

 Your site structure is the first thing search engines look at when determining the relevance of your content.
 Your structure should follow a natural hierarchy so that search engine indexers can make sense of it.
 And, when possible avoid what's known as "orphan pages" that aren't linked to other pages on the site—unless intended to be a siloed .